 In 2008, the Early Learning Council (ELC) created the Home Visiting Task Force (HVTF) under its auspices to support the development of one coordinated, high-quality system of home visiting programs that reaches all at-risk children under five years of age.
 The long-term goals of the HVTF are to expand access to evidence-based home visiting programs for all at-risk children; improve the quality of home visiting services; and increase coordination at the state and local levels.
 The HVTF consists of approximately 200 members representing state agencies and private sector health, early childhood and child welfare organizations, as well as providers, researchers, and advocates.
 The Task Force works with the Governor's Office to continue to advance the quality, quantity, and coordination of home visiting services across the funding streams and relevant departments.
 The HVTF also serves as the strategic advisory body for the MIECHV grant.

-The federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program is administered by the Governor's Office of Early Childhood Development in partnership with the Department of Human services.
+The federal Maternal, Infant, and Early Childhood Home Visiting (MIECHV) Program is administered by the Illinois Department of Human Services Bureau of Home Visiting.
 Illinois MIECHV funds home visiting programs and home visiting coordinated intake in 13 communities throughout Illinois and provides vital support for the early childhood infrastructure that all state home visiting programs share.
 To learn more about MIECHV and home visiting in Illinois, visit igrowillinois.org.